 Rather than staring blankly at the computer screen after long stretches of productivity, give yourself a break!
 We recommend setting the timer for 55 minutes or so and scheduling a 5-minute break every hour.
 Alternate between moments of movement and mindfulness.

 Get up from your desk and loosen up your body.
-Rotate your wrists after spending time typing and gently stretch your neck from side to side.
-Open up your chest to counteract rounding forward over your computer and twist side-to-side to release tension in your back from sitting.
+Rotate your wrists after spending time typing and gently stretch your neck from side to side. your chest to counteract rounding forward over your computer and twist side-to-side to release tension in your back from sitting.

 Take your eyes off your computer and onto your journal.
 Spend a few minutes jotting down what you’re grateful for: both the small and the big.
 Express appreciation for the small desk you’re working on and big opportunities to go after your dreams.
 Learn more about why gratitude matters, here.